markdavidrs/Doctors-Office-SQL/README.md

 # Doctors-Office-SQL
-Conceptual database design that is to be used to store, track, and retrieve doctor and patient information
+Conceptual database design that is to be used to store, track, and retrieve doctor and patient information.
+Worked on over the course of August 2020 alongside my T INFO 410 Database Design class in order to translate course knowledge into tangible work.

 Business Requirements: